Together the workstreams presented here form the official programme of work for our Health Protection Research Unit (HPRU) until 2025.

 - collaborating on implementation research and mixed method studies with other HPRUs and parts of the NIHR.

-Schools research network: We will work with Public Health England to support the development of a school-based health research network.
+Schools research network: We will work with UKHSA to support the development of a school-based health research network.

-All HPRUs provide research capacity to Public Health England to support their response to emerging and emergency public health threats.
+All HPRUs provide research capacity to UKHSA to support their response to emerging and emergency public health threats.
 Find out more about our responsive research.